-If proceedings are being issued by the in-house solicitor on behalf of his or her employer, the solicitor should go on record either in the solicitor's own personal name, the name of the senior solicitor in the organisation or, if the individual practises under a business name, then under the business name.
+If proceedings are being issued by the in-house solicitor on behalf of such an entity, the solicitor should go on record either in the solicitor's own personal name, the name of the senior solicitor in the organisation or, if the individual practises under a business name, then under the business name.
 The solicitor should not go on record solely in the name of the employer.